Asmar2000/CI/README.md

-# CI

-Objective:

-Investigated system behavior post-creation of 200k+ users to validate notification delivery.
-Implementation:

-Automated user creation using Cypress by invoking the user creation API.
-Integrated code with GitHub Actions for parallel execution using cypress-parallel.
-Configured a cronjob to trigger workflow every 6 hours, emulating continuous load testing.
-Monitored system logs to ensure successful notification delivery for all users.
-Technologies:

-Cypress for end-to-end testing.
+# Automated User Creation for Notification Testing

+## Overview

+This project leverages Cypress, GitHub Actions, and cypress-parallel to automate the creation of 200k+ users through a user creation API.
+The primary goal is to observe the system's behavior under high load conditions and ensure the successful delivery of notifications to all users.
+The workflow is configured to run in parallel for efficient testing, and a cronjob triggers it every 6 hours to simulate continuous load testing.

+## Project Structure

+- **cypress/**
+ - **e2e/**: Holds Cypress test scripts.
+  - **fixtures/**: Contains data for test scenarios.
+  - **support/**: Includes utility files and custom commands.

+- **.github/**
+  - **workflows/**: GitHub Actions workflow configuration.

+- **cypress.json**: Cypress configuration file.
+- **.gitignore**: Specifies files to be ignored by Git.
-GitHub Actions for continuous integration. cypress-parallel for parallel test execution.
+- **.github/workflows/test.yml**: GitHub Actions workflow configuration for parallel test execution.
-Results:

-Provided valuable insights into system behavior under high load conditions.
-Verified robust notification functionality through thorough testing.
-Demonstrated expertise in test automation, CI/CD, and load testing.